-Sadly on our testing model, the button that was supposed to secure the 3-in-1 nozzle wasn’t strong enough to hold it, so the duster brush, and the upholstery brush, slipped down the arm and became useless rather quickly when any pressure was applied.
-We also noticed this fault in a separate user review on Amazon.
+Sadly, on my testing model, the button that was supposed to secure the 3-in-1 nozzle wasn’t strong enough to hold it, so the duster brush and the upholstery brush slipped down the arm and became useless rather quickly when any pressure was applied.
+I also noticed this fault in a separate user review on Amazon.

-We were surprised not to find a switch to change the functionality from hard floor to carpet, but the brush head does feature LED lights to help identify debris and dust in dark corners, and avoid vacuuming up anything that could damage your vacuum cleaner.
-It also really helped for vacuuming in dull light.
+I was surprised not to find a switch to change the functionality from hard floor to carpet, but the brush head does feature LED lights to help identify debris and dust in dark corners and avoid vacuuming up anything that could damage your vacuum cleaner.
+It also really helped with vacuuming in dull light.

 Aspiron Cordless Vacuum Cleaner: Performance

-Using a series of tests, we put the Aspiron Cordless Vacuum through its paces, in a home with a long-haired cat, a golden retriever and a 9-year-old boy, plus two parents who work from home.
-Tests were carried out on a 210-square-foot living room with a thick carpet and rugs, and a 73-square-foot kitchen with a hardwood floor.
+Using a series of tests, I put the Aspiron Cordless Vacuum through its paces in a home with a long-haired cat, a golden retriever, and a 9-year-old boy, plus two parents who work from home.
+Tests were carried out on a 210-square-foot living room with a thick carpet and rugs and a 73-square-foot kitchen with a hardwood floor.

-On its first use in the living room, the Aspiron Cordless Vacuum picked up an astonishing amount of pet hair and dust from the carpet in the living room.
-Every piece of debris that we spotted was easily vacuumed up and the carpet looked spotless.
+On its first use in the living room, the Aspiron Cordless Vacuum picked up an astonishing amount of pet hair and dust from the carpet.
+Every piece of debris that I spotted was easily vacuumed up, and the carpet looked spotless.

-For our at-home testing, we sprinkled oats, cookie crumbs, and flour on a hardwood floor and a carpet to see how well the Aspiron Cordless Vacuum coped with fine particles and larger crumbs.
-On the hardwood floor, we found it tended to push the crumbled cookies and oats around for a bit, and we had to lift the vacuum head a little to get it to suck up the crumbs.
+For my at-home testing, I sprinkled oats, cookie crumbs, and flour on a hardwood floor and a carpet to see how well the Aspiron Cordless Vacuum coped with fine particles and larger crumbs.
+On the hardwood floor, I found it tended to push the crumbled cookies and oats around for a bit, and I had to lift the vacuum head a little to get it to suck up the crumbs.
 However, it was a dream on the carpet, working effortlessly to vacuum up every last crumb in seconds.
 The flour disappeared in seconds on both floors, which was pretty impressive.

-Each time we used the Aspiron Cordless we were impressed at how much pet hair it was able to pull up from the floor, especially carpeted areas where it can be hard to spot.
-The vacuum itself doesn’t handle as if it has a very powerful suction, even on high speed mode, but the results in the dust cup seem to tell a different story.
+Each time I used the Aspiron Cordless, I was impressed at how much pet hair it was able to pull up from the floor, especially carpeted areas where it can be hard to spot.
+The vacuum itself doesn’t handle as if it has a very powerful suction, even in high-speed mode, but the results in the dust cup seem to tell a different story.

 The accessory heads seemed much less efficient at vacuuming up flour and crumbs from hard floors or carpets; however, this isn’t really their intended purpose, and the vacuum head did a great job dealing with those.

-Running on low speed mode, the decibel level averages in at around 70 decibels.
+Running in low-speed mode, the decibel level averages around 70 decibels.
 This is roughly the same as a washing machine or being inside a car driving on the freeway.
 At higher speed mode, the volume rises to an average of 76 decibels, which is a little closer to the volume of a food blender or garbage disposal, though not quite as loud.

-Aspiron say their vacuum can run for 35 minutes on a full charge, and that it takes between 4 and 5 hours to charge the unit up.
-Running the battery down during our testing took around 35 minutes and the unit was back up to full power in around 4 hours and 20 minutes.
-So, you can be sure you’re getting what the manufacturer promises.
+Aspiron says their vacuum can run for 35 minutes on a full charge and that it takes between 4 and 5 hours to charge the unit up.
+Running the battery down during my testing took around 35 minutes, and the unit was back up to full power in around 4 hours and 20 minutes.
+So you can be sure you’re getting what the manufacturer promises.

-As we’ve mentioned already, the user manual is light on information, but does include some basic cleaning instructions.
-The manufacturer advises replacing the sponge, which sits on top of the filter case, every 3 months, and giving it, and the filter, a rinse in running water when needed.
+As we’ve mentioned already, the user manual is light on information but does include some basic cleaning instructions.
+The manufacturer advises replacing the sponge, which sits on top of the filter case, every three months and giving it, and the filter, a rinse in running water when needed.

-We also spoke to cleaning expert for Housetastic (opens in new tab)and cleaning business owner, Karen Barrigan, for her tips on maintaining a cordless vacuum.
+I also spoke to a cleaning expert for Housetastic and cleaning business owner Karen Barrigan for her tips on maintaining a cordless vacuum.

 “The most crucial task when using a vacuum without a bag is emptying and washing the dust container.
 If you don’t do this, the vacuum power will decrease if you wait too long and risk breaking your vacuum”, says Barrigan.

-Lastly, a regular service is essential to keeping your vacuum cleaner functioning for longer, according to Barrigan, “A yearly service can keep your vacuum cleaner in top condition and extend the life of the motor, or at the very least, help prevent early failure.”
+Lastly, regular service is essential to keeping your vacuum cleaner functioning for longer.
+According to Barrigan, “A yearly service can keep your vacuum cleaner in top condition and extend the life of the motor, or at the very least, help prevent early failure.”

 Barrigan says: "This is an ideal vacuum for dealing with pet hair, as the half-inch rotating brushes should do a great job of collecting stray hairs from carpets and furniture.
 Its lightweight design also makes it an ideal vacuum for cleaning stairs, the car, and hard-to-reach spaces without straining the arms or wrists."